 A saturated buffer is an edge-of-field conservation practice that is intended to remove nitrate and other potential nutrients from subsurface field tile drainage in farm fields before it enters ditches, streams, and other surface waters.
 It’s a critical conservation practice that’s capable of reducing nutrient runoff with little annual maintenance by the farmer to ensure effective operation.

-While this practice has been studied across the Midwest, there is limited research about how this practice performs in northwest Ohio.
-As a result, Ohio researchers are addressing the benefits, costs, and other related issues of this practice within the topography and soil characteristics of northwest Ohio.
+While this practice has been studied across the Midwest, there is limited research about how this practice performs in Ohio.
+As a result, the Demonstration Farms Network partnered with researchers Dr. Stephen Jacquemin, Professor of Biology at Wright State University Lake Campus, and Theresa Dirksen, Agriculture and Natural Resources Director in Mercer County, to address the benefits and costs of this practice within the topography and soil characteristics of northwest Ohio.